Gordon R. England

 Gordon Richard England (born September 15, 1937) is an American politician and businessman who was the U.S. Deputy Secretary of Defense and twice served as the U.S. Secretary of the Navy in the administration of U.S. President George W. Bush.

 Early life

 England was born on September 15, 1937 in Baltimore, Maryland.
 England attended Mount Saint Joseph High School, graduating with the class of 1955.
-Both of England’s parents were of English descent.

 Education

 England received a bachelor's degree in electrical engineering from the University of Maryland, College Park in 1961 and an MBA from the Texas Christian University in 1975.
 He was a member of several fraternities including Beta Gamma Sigma (business), Omicron Delta Kappa (leadership) and Eta Kappa Nu (electrical engineering).

 Career

 England started his business career in 1966 at Honeywell where he was an engineer on the Project Gemini space program.
 He worked for Litton Industries as a program manager on the E-2C Hawkeye aircraft for the United States Navy.
 He was also CEO of GRE Consultants.

 By 1977 he was employed by General Dynamics Fort Worth Division where he held various posts including Director of Avionics.
 He was later named as the Vice President of Engineering, and later President and general manager, of General Dynamics Land Systems Division, eventually transitioning back to General Dynamics Fort Worth as Division President.
 England remained in that post when General Dynamics sold the Fort Worth Division to Lockheed; later becoming President of that corporation for four years.

 England returned to General Dynamics as Executive Vice President of the Combat Systems Group.
 He served from 1997 to 2001 as Executive Vice President of General Dynamics where he had overall responsibility for Information Systems and International sectors.

 England transferred from the business world to government during the administration of U.S. President George W. Bush serving in a number of key roles, having previously served as a member of the Defense Science Board.